jiggy-ai/jiggybase/docs/FAQ.md

 ### What type of tasks do not currently work well?

-While your document collection can me quite large (many 1000's of pages of text depending on the subscription plan), the language models are limited in how much information they can process at a time.
+While your document collection can be quite large (many 1000's of pages of text depending on the subscription plan), the language models are limited in how much information they can process at a time.

 The current algorithm looks at a maximum of 4 to 8 text pages of content (for GPT-3.5 and GPT-4 respectively) when answering your question.
 Queries that require more than 4 to 8 pages of content to answer are currently not a good fit.